Triangulation Independent Ptolemy Varieties: Examples

 \section{Examples}

 Let $M$ be the manifold \texttt{m009} from the SnapPy census~\cite{SnapPy}.
 The census triangulation $\T$ of $M$ is shown in Figure~\ref{fig:Trigm009}.

 We refer to the three edges as \emph{edge 1}, \emph{edge 2}, and \emph{edge 3}, according to the number of arrow heads.
-By inspecting the figure, one checks that there are four transitive partitions: The non-degenerate partition where all edges are nonzero, the mildly degenerate partition where only edge 1 is zero, the mildly degenerate partition where only edge 2 is zero, and the totally degenerate partition (which we ignore, see Section~\ref{sec:TotallyDegenerate}).
+By inspecting the figure, one checks that there are four transitive edge sets: The non-degenerate edge set where all edges are nonzero, the edge-degenerate edge set where only edge 1 is zero, the edge-degenerate edge set where only edge 2 is zero, and the totally degenerate edge set (which we ignore, see Section~\ref{sec:TotallyDegenerate}).
 The edge relation around edge 1 is given by

 and the edge relation around edge 2 is given by